kenstler/aws-ml-iot-lab/README.md

 * Only trigger when a face is detected
 * Only actually send the face crop

 In the previous Challenge, we cited performance and speed as two advantages of cloud inference.
-Unfortunately, by keeping inference in the crowd our IoT devices must regularly send images at constant intervals (i.e. they're **always on**) and they send entire images.
+Unfortunately, by keeping inference in the cloud our IoT devices must regularly send images at constant intervals (i.e. they're **always on**) and they send entire images.
 This seems like a waste of bandwidth; by putting face-detection inference at the edge, we can directly make Rekognition calls from the device itself.
-The tradeoff here is that while we're only sending face crops when there detected over the network, inference at the edge can be less performant.
+The tradeoff here is that while we're only sending face crops when they're detected over the network, inference at the edge can be less performant.

 In this challenge, you will swap out the ML/IoT part of the previous pipeline with a new pipeline that uses AWS DeepLens to run inference on the edge.
 DeepLens will then put face crops to the S3 bucket correctly, continuing the rest of the application pipeline.

 # To -do
-* Provide step-by-step instructions (re:screenshots) for every stage of this lab.
+* Mahendra, insert your isntructions in the field provided for Challenge 2
-* Incude instructons for ensuring users have assigned the right permission policies to the roles used at each step of the way.
+* DeepLens registration instructions link for Challenge 3